Law and Justice Internship Extended (6cp) (11268.1)

 Participation in this unit requires you to attend all workshops and attend in the workplace for 150 hours.

 Students are expected to complete the "InPlace" software application that can be found on the Canvas site or UC website for this unit.
-Once populated with all the relevant details the unit convenor will assess and approve if the placement is acceptable.
+Once populated with all the relevant details (including the Pre-Place "Badge") the unit convenor will assess and approve if the placement is acceptable.
 Notification will then be generated and an email sent to both yourself and your placement Supervisor indicating this approval.
 There is also a Learner/Supervisor Agreement to be completed and this can be found on Canvas.
 Should you have any difficulties please email your Unit Convenor directly.

 Required IT skills